weibayang/rehabilitation_glove/README.md

 Prerequisites:
 Before you begin, ensure you have met the following requirements:
 1.Install the Development Environment:
-Install an integrated development environment (IDE) suitable for STM32 development, such as STM32CubeIDE or Keil MDK.
+Install an integrated development environment (IDE) suitable for STM32 development, such as STM32CubeIDE or Keil MDK.
 These IDEs facilitate code writing, compilation, and debugging for STM32 micro-controllers.
 2.Install Device Drivers:
 Install drivers for your STM32 debugger, whether it's an ST-Link or J-Link, to ensure proper communication between the computer and the target STM32 device.
 3.Acquire the STM32 Firmware Library: